What is the Universal Backup Device (UBD)?

 How easy is it to install UBD?

-UBD installation is easy and can often be completed with remote support only.
+UBD installation is easy and is often completed with remote support only.

 How much training is needed with UBD?